What is market intelligence?

 Both play important roles in helping a business succeed in its market.
 And again, the best businesses use both methods.

-Market intelligence tools play an important role in ensuring the longevity and growth of businesses.
-They do this by guiding several business processes that are themselves key determiners of a successful business – and an unsuccessful one.
+Market intelligence plays an important role in ensuring the longevity and growth of businesses.
+It does this by guiding several business processes that are themselves key determiners of a successful business – and an unsuccessful one.

 |2||Competitive advantage||Understanding competitor strategies and customer preferences empowers a company to stay ahead of the competition.
 By proactively adapting to market trends and competitor moves, a business can maintain its competitive advantage.|

 |3||Risk mitigation||Market intelligence can be used to flag market threats early, be them new competitors, changing customer preferences or regulatory changes.
 This enables businesses to formulate appropriate risk mitigation strategies in response.|